daryltest/robot25/README.md

 See how it does on full-length and batteries

-Startup mode based on speed not ms
+Startup mode based on power not ms

-target speed?
+target power?

 ## Starting point